 RTIP + ITIP = STIP

-The remaining 25 percent of the STIP is a statewide spending plan known as the Interregional Transportation Improvement Program, or ITIP.
+The remaining 25% of the STIP is a statewide spending plan known as the Interregional Transportation Improvement Program (ITIP).
 The California Department of Transportation (Caltrans) develops the ITIP to fund projects that connect metro areas or cross regional boundaries.